LaunchCodeEducation/data-analysis/src/chapters/classes-and-objects/why-use-objects.rst

 task instead of having to search through all of our code to find the faulty ``input`` statements and/or function calls.

-..
-TODO: Check modules chapter

-Using objects sounds similar to what we did in the Modules chapter.
-However, unlike the external module files, objects are created as they are needed and *only when the program runs*.

-..
-TODO: OPTIONAL: Objects are created as they are needed and *only* when the program *runs*.
+Objects are created as they are needed and *only* when the program *runs*.

 Objects Copy Real World Thinking
 --------------------------------